|

 - Keep a supply of syrup on hand for emergencies, stashed in an easily

-if you like.
-Post a note in a prominent place to let people know where this
+case of a hypoglycemia episode.
+Post a note in a prominent place to let

-- Ask your vet if they can provide you with glucose packets.
+- Ask your vet if they can provide you with glucose packets that are safe

 - If you board your cat or leave it with a pet-sitter, give them a supply